iotbrainiac/IOT-structure/server/README.md

 The only server used in this is an MQTT server.
 For local application "mosca" server that runs inside node red is sufficient.
-This can be installed from the manage pallet>> install nodes.
+This can be installed from the " manage pallet>> install nodes" .

 Instead use this to install from the terminal: npm install node-red-contrib-mqtt-broker